Table of contents

 Why are you doing this?

 Darrell’s biggest fear is dying at his desk in an office cubicle.
 He’s been working in an office building, for someone else, long enough.
 He’s paid his dues and is now ready for a big change.
-Lily used to substitute teach and worked as an English teacher at a community college, but her job now as a Social Media Manager and writer allows her to seamlessly live the lifestyle of a digital nomad.
-She’ll continue doing this but with even more focus on writing and finishing her first novel!
+Lily used to substitute teach and worked as an English teacher at a community college, but her job now as a writer allows her to seamlessly live the lifestyle of a digital nomad.

 What will you do for money?

 We both work part-time as digital nomads.
-Lily writing and as a Social Media Manager and Darrell in DevOps (tech infrastructure).
+Lily writing and Darrell in DevOps (tech infrastructure).

 Where are you going?